Characterizing control between interacting subsystems with deep Jacobian estimation: JacobianODE: learning Jacobians from data

 \subsection{Loss functions}

-\insettitle{Trajectory reconstruction loss } Given an observed trajectory $\mathbf{x}(t_0 + k\Delta t), k=0,...,T-1$ of length $T$, with an initial trajectory of length $b$, we can compute the trajectory reconstruction loss as where $d$ is a distance measure between trajectories (e.g. mean squared error).
+\insettitle{Trajectory reconstruction loss } Given an observed trajectory $\mathbf{x}(t_0 + k\Delta t), k=0,...,T-1$ of length $T$, we can compute the trajectory reconstruction loss, $\mathcal{L}_{\text{traj}}(\theta;\mathbf{x})$, between the true trajectory and the estimated trajectory using an appropriate distance measure $d$ (e.g., mean squared error, see Appendix \ref{supp:path-pred-gen} for more detail on generating predictions and the trajectory prediction loss).

-\insettitle{Generalized Teacher Forcing} To avoid trajectory divergence in chaotic or noisy systems, we employ Generalized Teacher Forcing, generating recursive predictions partially guided by true states (Figure \ref{fig:methods-training}C, and appendix \ref{supp:teacher-forcing}) \cite{hess2023generalizedtf}.
+\insettitle{Generalized Teacher Forcing} To avoid trajectory divergence in chaotic or noisy systems, we employ Generalized Teacher Forcing, generating recursive predictions partially guided by true states (Figure \ref{fig:methods-training}B, and Appendix \ref{supp:teacher-forcing}) \cite{hess2023generalizedtf}.

-\insettitle{Loop closure loss} While the space of Jacobian functions $\hat{\mathbf{J}}^{\theta}$ that solve the dynamics problem may be quite large, we are interested only in functions $\hat{\mathbf{J}}^{\theta}$ that \textit{both} solve the dynamics problem and generate matrices with rows that are conservative vector fields.
-To effectively restrict our optimization to this space, we employ a self-supervised loss building on the loss introduced by \citet{iyer2024velocities}.
-This loss imposes a conservative constraint on the rows of the Jacobian matrix.
-Specifically, for any piecewise smooth curve $\mathcal{C}_{\text{loop}}$ starting and ending at the same state $\mathbf{x}_0$, we have that $\left \Vert \int_{\mathcal{C}_{\text{loop}}} \mathbf{J} ds \right \Vert_2 = 0$.